LithuanianMathemator/NumericalSVD/README.md

 # NumericalSVD

-Repository for the implementations of the algorithms and numerical tests presented in my thesis.
+My bachelor's thesis is concerned with the numerical computation of the singular value decomposition.
+This repository has all the implementations that get discussed in the thesis, alongside the scripts used to generate the figures and examples in it.

+## Algorithms:
+- Bidiagonalization
+- Golub-Kahan-Reinsch
+- Divide and Conquer SVD
+- One-sided Jacobi